lealobanov/Beaurepaire-Team-Project/src/app/README HOW TO START SERVER.txt

 npm start

 ####

-Note: As the interactive map is made for a phone, it must be run in the "phone" simulator on google chrome (or whatever browser)
-Otherwise clicking won't work (as clicking =/= touch).

 This should start a browser tab with the website on.
 However if this doesn't happen, it should be hosted on: